 With SiteGround, we’re guaranteed a 99.99% uptime.

-We’ve been tracking SiteGround’s uptime since 2014 to put that guarantee to the test, using UptimeRobot to check on our site every 5 minutes.
-Up till today, the counter still shows a solid 100% uptime!
+We’ve been tracking SiteGround’s uptime since 2014 to put that guarantee to the test, using UptimeRobot to check on our site every 5 minutes (with self-updating counters, see below).
+Up till today, SiteGround hasn’t failed us yet!

 Uptime since 14 December 2016